ccoutts2/twotwentyseven/README.md

 ## Your Task
 Edit `src/sections/template.liquid` to build the product card as per the supplied designs.
 Focus on clean, semantic code that aligns with Shopify best practices and makes smart use of native features.

+**Important:** Keep your implementation within `template.liquid`.
+Do not attempt to use Shopify blocks, snippets, or split your code into multiple files - LiquidJS has limitations compared to full Shopify and doesn't support these features in this test environment.

 **Note:** The quantity selector and add to cart button don't need to be functional.
 If you have time, you may optionally implement JavaScript to make the quantity selector increment/decrement.

 You may also customize: